AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
+Recover 1 SP per second when HP is full. | 5
-When Charged ATK hits, gain 20% Elemental Breach and 15% Physical Breach for 15s.
-Triggering it again refreshes the duration. | 15
+Valkyrie deals 15% bonus Total DMG.
+This effect is negated for 5s after taking DMG.
+Triggering it again resets the duration. | 10
-After the deployed Valkyrie deals MELEE DMG, she will deal 20% more Physical and Elemental DMG for 10s.
-Triggering it again refreshes the duration. | 15
+When enemies are ignited, frozen or time-slowed, the Valkyrie deals 15% more Total DMG for 8s.
+Triggering it again refreshes its duration. | 10

 !!! note
-    Effective for 6.2 2nd Half.
+    Effective for 6.3.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Veil of Tears | The Lonely Moon / Because of You (F5 Shop) Mid | Fragile Friend / Forget-Me-Not / Mad King's Mask | Out of Reach / Tsukimi Himiko Late | Stained Sakura | Tsukimi Himiko
+Early | Veil of Tears | The Lonely Moon
+Mid | Memory / Forget-Me-Not / Mad King's Mask | Tsukimi Himiko
+Late | Stained Sakura | Tsukimi Himiko

 !!! note
     The Lonely Moon is very essential to have the best chances at getting F4 double.
 Because of You is also essential due to SN's massive reliance on her own Ego signets, as they act as a mid but decent powerspike to her.
-After F13, Out of Reach can be used for getting +1 on Kosma signets.
-Tsukimi Himiko is taken before F17 and F18 boss fights.

 Time | Support 1 | Support 2
 :----: | :----: | :----: